meowyih/godot_openvdb_texture3d/README.md

 * How to get certain 3D point's (UVW) 'density' from Texture3D?
 * How to draw the volumetric density inside Box Mesh using ray-marching.

 The first part is straight-forward.
-The ray-marching code might confusing some people who don't familar with ray-marcging.
+The second one might confusing some people who don't familar with ray-marcging.
 Just google 'ray marching' or 'SDF' to get some idea.

 ## Further Work